Does toothpaste get rid of spots?

 If you have found yourself in a situation where you really need to reduce the size and redness of a spot, we suggest that you look in your local shop or about your house for an organic paste without additives.
 Many natural pastes use tea tree oil and baking soda — the simple components that work on the spot.
 If you have either tea tree oil or baking soda about your home, use these instead!

-- Coloured pastes: any other colour of paste (such as red or blue stripes) contain agents that will irritate skin.
+- Coloured pastes: any other colour of paste (such as red or blue stripes) contains agents that will irritate skin.

 - Whitening pastes: These can actually burn the skin.
-People with darker skin are especially susceptible because of the higher levels of melatonin in their skin type.
+People with darker skin are especially susceptible because of the higher levels of melanin in their skin type.

 - Gels: The formula is different to paste, meaning that you could be worsening your pimple without even drying it out.

 - High fluoride pastes: High fluoride content may cause a skin rash.

 How to Use Toothpaste to Get Rid of Spots

 - First of all your face must be clean, so remove any makeup.